SeaQL/seaql.github.io/StarfishQL/docs/02-architecture-of-graph-query-engine/01-overview.md

 Being a web application, StarfishQL expects input from the web in the form of HTTP requests (specifically, POST requests only).

-We defined the query language in the [JSON](https://www.json.org/json-en.html) format for the following reasons:
+We defined the query language in the [JSON](https://www.json.org/json-en.html) format, because:

 - It is the go-to format for data transmission on the web.
 - Most, if not all, web developers know it.
 - Most, if not all, web frameworks support it.
-- It is easy to understand (arguable, but prettify tools surely help).
+- It is easy to understand (arguable, but prettify and visualization tools surely help).
 - It is easy to write (even trivial if the request sender uses JavaScript).
 - [`serde`](https://crates.io/crates/serde) and [`serde_json`](https://crates.io/crates/serde_json) provide nice tools for dealing with JSON data in Rust.

 As such, we've designed the input layer of the engine to always take the JSON-formatted body of a POST request[^1], regardless of the operation, for consistency.

-The engine listens to the following endpoints for the corresponding operation:
+The engine listens at the following endpoints for the corresponding operation:
 - `/schema` - Define/Reset the schema
 - `/mutate` - Perform mutate operations
 - `/query` - Perform queries